pinktrink/Phyre/README.md

 ### Care enough to donate?

 Too bad, I won't accept donations for this.
-Go buy yourself a good beer, sit down, enjoy it, and set your code on Phyre.
+Go buy yourself a good beer, sit down, enjoy it, and write some awesome code.